 Application Steps

-- Collect all financial records.
+- Collect all financial records before calling (this saves time).

-- Contact your lender immediately.
+- Contact your lender immediately, don’t wait until you’re behind.

-- Request written confirmation of terms.
+- Request written confirmation of any verbal agreements.

 Can Unemployment Benefits Help with Mortgage Payments?

-Tips to Stretch Benefits
+Tips to Stretch Your Benefits

 What Financial Assistance Programs Are Available for Homeowners?